samiBendou/MathToolKitCPP/README.md

 cmake-build-debug

 ### Run Unit Tests

+The framework is unit tested with googletest.
+The framework doesn't yet have a code coverage evaluation but NAlgebra tests has been written.

 If you want to run unit tests you have to import googletest onto the cloned project.